-1. The Commission or the Secretary-General shall, from time to time, issue guidance documents (Guidelines) of a technical or administrative nature for the guidance of Contractors in order to assist in the implementation of these Regulations.

-2. The full text of such Guidelines shall be reported to the Council.
-Should the Council find that a Guideline is inconsistent with the intent and purpose of the Rules of the Authority, it may request that the guideline be modified or withdrawn.
+- 1. The Commission or the Secretary-General shall, from time to time, issue guidance documents (Guidelines) of a technical or administrative nature for the guidance of Contractors in order to assist in the implementation of these Regulations. - 2.
+The full text of such Guidelines shall be reported to the Council.
+Should the Council find that a Guideline is inconsistent with the intent and purpose of the Rules of the Authority, it may request that the guideline be modified or withdrawn. - 3.
+The Commission or the Secretary-General shall keep under review such Guidelines in the light of new knowledge or information.